October foraging guide: best foods to find and recipe ideas

 Damsons are a member of the plum family, frequently found in hedgerows, parks, woodlands and gardens in September and October.
 The fruit is slightly bigger than a large grape and resembles small plums.
 Note the distinctive blueish bloom on the skin.
 Sloes are smaller and harder – the size of a marrowfat pea – and taste very bitter.
 Damsons are extremely versatile.
 They are delicious eaten ripe but can be used in jams and crumbles, or even in wines and liquors.

-An epic haul of hazelnuts – now pass the crackers.
-Getty ImagesBorne in clusters, hazelnuts have edible kernels inside hard-shells that are prized by hedgerow foragers; although small mammels often reach them first.
+Grown in clusters, hazelnuts have edible kernels inside hard-shells that are prized by hedgerow foragers; although small mammals often reach them first.
 Wood mice nibble a circular hole in the nut, squirrels split it neatly in half vertically, bank voles gnaw off the pointed end.
-If you’re lucky enough to beat the squirrels, the best way to deal with hazelnuts is to carefully shell them, then roast them in a hot oven.
+If you're lucky enough to beat the squirrels, the best way to deal with hazelnuts is to carefully shell them, then roast them in a hot oven.

 An acquired taste – some people can eat bowlfuls, others are put off by the shape, texture and strong flavour of these shellfish.
 October is a good time to forage for these beautiful deep blue molluscs with their orange flesh inside as they are plump after a summer's rich feeding.